-One of the main goals of the Grand Challenges platform is to harness Japanese innovation and global collaboration to target malaria, tuberculosis, Chagas disease and leishmaniasis, diseases that sicken and kill the poorest people in the world.
+One of the main goals of the Grand Challenges platform is to harness Japanese innovation and global collaboration to target malaria, tuberculosis, and selected neglected tropical diseases (NTDs) that sicken and kill the poorest people in the world.

 GHIT Fund investments can be awarded to existing or new partnerships between Japanese and non-Japanese organizations.
+The GHIT Fund requires each investment to have at least one eligible Japanese and one eligible non-Japanese organization as partners in order to be considered eligible.
 The following table specifies the types of organizations expected to form GHIT Fund eligible partnerships.
-For TRP, the project should primarily originate from and be led by the Japanese organization.
-Partnerships with other Japanese or non-Japanese organizations that add to the expertise and potentially success of the project are required.
+For TRP, the project should primarily originate from and be led by the Japanese organizations.
+Partnerships with other non-Japanese organizations that add to the expertise and potentially success of the project are required.